 If you want to detoxify your liver, add milk thistle to your daily regimen.
-Whether you want to take a supplement or drink milk thistle tea, you should definitely consider the health benefits of this incredible herb.
-You can even try a full 5-day Liver Cleanse that includes eating a diet free of processed foods and toxins and taking a supplement that includes milk thistle.
+Whether you want to take a supplement or drink milk thistle tea, definitely consider the health benefits of this incredible herb.
+You can even try a full 6-day Liver Cleanse Program that includes eating a diet free of processed foods and toxins and taking a supplement that includes milk thistle.
 See our detailed Liver Cleanse Guide.

 Milk Thistle Tea Recipe

 The seeds of milk thistle are usually used to make tea.
 You can buy milk thistle seeds in bulk online or at many larger health food stores.
 You can also buy it in tea bags, already prepared.